platformsh/platformsh-docs/src/configuration/services/memcached.md

-# Memcache (Object cache)
+# Memcached (Object cache)

-Memcache is a simple in-memory object store well-suited for application level caching.
+Memcached is a simple in-memory object store well-suited for application level caching.

-See the [Memcache documentation](https://memcached.org/) for more information.
+See the [Memcached documentation](https://memcached.org/) for more information.

-Both Memcache and Redis can be used for application caching.
-As a general rule, Memcache is simpler and thus more widely supported while Redis is more robust.
-Platform.sh recommends using Redis if possible but Memcache is fully supported if an application favors that cache service.
+Both Memcached and Redis can be used for application caching.
+As a general rule, Memcached is simpler and thus more widely supported while Redis is more robust.
+Platform.sh recommends using Redis if possible but Memcached is fully supported if an application favors that cache service.

 ## Supported versions